ruthhtur/ruthhtur/source/resume.html.md

   <ul>
     <li>Coordinated meetups where designers & test orchestrators (project managers, product managers, marketers, etc) could run 3 20-minute tests in a speed dating format.
 Users were incentivized with swag and sponsor-provided raffle prizes.</li>
     <li>Helped recruit sponsors, venues, and set schedules.</li>
-    <li>Planned and ran 5 meetups with co-organizers, meetup currently has more than 370 members.</li>
+    <li>Planned and ran 5 meetups with co-organizers, grew membership from 0 to 370+ members.</li>
     <li>Demoed example usability tests with co-organizers, provided onsite advice and tips to new members.</li>
   </ul>
 </section>